United States District Court for the District of New Mexico

 The United States District Court for the District of New Mexico (in case citations, D.N.M.) is the federal district court whose jurisdiction comprises the state of New Mexico.
-Court is held in Albuquerque, Las Cruces, Las Vegas, Roswell, Santa Fe, and Silver City.
+Court is held in Albuquerque, Las Cruces, and Santa Fe.

 Appeals from the District of New Mexico are taken to the United States Court of Appeals for the Tenth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States Attorney's Office for the District of New Mexico represents the United States in civil and criminal litigation in the court.
-The current United States Attorney is Alexander M.M.
-Uballez since May 24, 2022.
+The acting United States attorney is Ryan Ellison since 2025.

-Along with the Western District of Texas, Southern District of Texas, and District of Arizona, it is one of the busiest district courts in terms of criminal felony filings.